 The HyperX Alloy Origins is significantly better than the HyperX Alloy FPS Pro for gaming.
 The Alloy Origins has a much better build quality and full RGB backlighting, whereas the Alloy FPS Pro's is only in red.
 The Alloy Origins' latency is much lower, and it uses proprietary linear switches that are easier to actuate.
 It's also more customizable because it has software support, which the Alloy FPS Pro lacks.

 The HyperX Alloy Origins is a significantly better keyboard than the HyperX Alloy Core RGB.
 The Alloy Origins has a much better build quality due to its full aluminium frame, and it has mechanical switches that provide a much better typing experience.
 Also, the Alloy Origins has software support for customization, however, the Alloy Core makes slightly less noise when typing, which is more suitable for noise-sensitive environments.

-The SteelSeries Apex 5 Hybrid Mechanical Gaming Keyboard and the HyperX Alloy Origins have very similar performance in most uses.
-They both have excellent build quality and outstanding RGB backlight, but the Alloy Origins' linear switches might be better for gaming for some and they make less noise.
-However, the Apex 5 has some extra features like its OLED screen, and its customization software is compatible with macOS, while the NGENUITY software is only available for Windows users.
+The SteelSeries Apex 5 Hybrid Mechanical Gaming Keyboard is better than the HyperX Alloy Origins for gaming, mainly because the SteelSeries has much higher latency.
+The HyperX's linear switches are easier to actuate and provide a better typing experience.
+However, the SteelSeries has some extra features like its OLED screen and volume wheel.
+Also, its customization software is compatible with macOS, while HyperX's NGENUITY software is only available for Windows users.